+1.2.
 Roles and responsibilities

-ACARA is responsible for the central management of NAPLAN, and has a responsibility for taking high-level action in response to substantiated test incidents which may impact on the validity of a test or national test results.

-In each jurisdiction, a Test Administration Authority is responsible for the overall administration of the NAPLAN tests.
-In some jurisdictions, the Test Administration Authority may also have a responsibility for taking action in response to alleged test incidents.

-Each school principal is responsible for the administration of the test in their school and will be a key participant in any investigation of an alleged breach in that school.

-For the purposes of test incident management and investigation, responsible entities are individuals, such as principals, or organisations such as school boards or system authorities (including public education authorities), which have authority to receive and assess initial reports of test incidents.
-The specific identity of the responsible entity for any individual school will depend on the school governance arrangements and any existing agreements which identify and allocate the responsibility for this.
+- 1.2.1.
+ACARA is responsible for the central management of NAPLAN as well as for taking high-level action in response to substantiated test incidents that may impact on the validity of a test or national test results. - 1.2.2.
+In each jurisdiction, the test administration authority is responsible for overall administration of the NAPLAN tests.
+In some jurisdictions, the test administration authority may also have a responsibility for taking action in response to alleged test incidents. - 1.2.3.
+Each school principal is responsible for administration of the test in their school and is a key participant in any investigation of an alleged breach in that school. - 1.2.4.
+For the purposes of test incident management and investigation, responsible entities are individuals, such as principals, or organisations, such as school boards or system authorities (including public education authorities), which have an authority to receive and assess initial reports of test incidents.
+The specific identity of the responsible entity for any individual school depends on the school governance arrangements and any existing agreements that identify and allocate the responsibility for this.